mumbai ahmedabad high speed rail

 1.5K

-What is the total distance covered by the Mumbai-Ahmedabad High‑Speed Rail?
+What is the Mumbai-Ahmedabad High-Speed Rail Corridor?